ricky0118/Documents/碩士/Notes/Machine Learning.md

 ### 3. Structured Learning:

-- Output object with structure.
+- Output object with a structure like an image, document, sound...etc.

 # The step of Learning